 Approximately a third of the community will be in receipt of care, ranging from a little help with everyday tasks up to extensive care during the day and night time.

-Rooms in each home will have emergency pull cords and an emergency phone, linked to care staff, 24 hours per day.
-These pull cords are for use in an emergency only.
+Rooms in each home will have an emergency call system, linked to care staff, 24 hours per day.
+This is for use in an emergency only.

 Yes, your pet is welcome, provided that you are able to manage their requirements and you are able to make full arrangements for your pet to be cared for if you are unwell or away.Villages +